LEFapps/lef-translations/README.md

 ## Text component

 Use the `<Translate />` React component to insert text in the app.
 Editing the translation is possible by double clicking on it while logged in as admin.
 Optionally use `md` to set as a textfield (with markdown support).
 Set `getString` to only get the translation string returned.
-Default a `<span>` will be returned.
+Default a `<span>` will be returned, but thiscan be overridden with the `tag` prop.
 Optionally use the `category` prop to classify translations and make the admin overview clearer.
+Extra classes canbe added through the prop `className`.

 ```JSX
 import { Translate } from 'meteor/lef:translations'